RasmusRPaulsen/OutlierDetectionChallenge2024/README.md

 - `test_pdm_outlier_detection.py`: Will predict samples from a pre-defined test set with unknown ground truth
 - `submit_outlier_detections.py`: Combine the information in your configuration file with your detection results and submit them to the challenge server.

-- `train_segmentation_method.py`: Will train a very simple detection model based on segmentation volumes.
+- `train_segmentation_outlier_detection.py`: Will train a very simple detection model based on segmentation volumes.
+- `validate_segmentation_outlier_detection.py`: Will predict samples and show scores based on the supplied ground truth.
-- `test_segmentation_method.py`: Will classify samples using a pre-trained segmentation based model.
+- `test_segmentation_outlier_detection.py`: Will classify samples using a pre-trained segmentation based model.

 ## Dependencies